• Twitter

 • Develop and review policies identified within the school’s policy review programme and in accordance with its delegated powers (eg sex education).

-• Ensure that the school’s policy on SEND is consistent with the Code of Practice and Equalities Act and receive termly reports from the Head Teacher/SENDCo and an annual report from the SEND Governor.
+• Ensure that the school’s policy on SEND is consistent with the Code of Practice and Equalities Act, most recent KCSIE updates and receive termly reports from the Head Teacher/SENDCo and an annual report from the SEND Governor.

 • Ensure the SEND Policy is monitored and reviewed regularly and that the policy is known to parents/carers.